 - f.
 The Hearing Officer has the discretion to request information from the Parties or Hearing Advisors regarding questions prior to making a determination about the Relevancy of the question.
 Neither the Parties nor Hearing Advisors may assert objections to questions. - g.
 Immediately after each question is asked by the Hearing Advisor, and before the question is answered, the Hearing Officer will indicate whether the question is Relevant, and if it is not, provide an explanation as to why the question is excluded as not Relevant.
 A Complainant, Respondent, or witness will only answer questions posed by a Hearing Advisor that the Hearing Officer determines are Relevant. - h.
 In addition to the relevance requirement, all questions must be asked in a respectful, non-abusive manner.
 The Hearing Officer determines whether a question satisfies this requirement and may require that Hearing Advisor rephrase a relevant question or repeat the question in a respectful manner when the Hearing Officer determines that the question was asked in a disrespectful or abusive manner. - i.
 Abusive or otherwise disorderly behavior that causes a material disruption will not be tolerated.
 The Hearing Officer may excuse from the hearing anyone (including either Party or their Hearing Advisor) whose behavior causes a material disruption.
 Should a Hearing Advisor be removed from a proceeding, the University will provide a Hearing Advisor.
 The Hearing Officer, in their discretion, may postpone the hearing.
 In making a determination whether to postpone the hearing, the Hearing Officer will consider the equity of postponement as to both Parties. - 12.
 Formal rules of evidence applied in courtroom proceedings (e.g., California Evidence Code) do not apply in the hearing.
 All Relevant information is considered. - 13.
-In reaching a determination, the Hearing Officer will not rely on statements made by the Parties or any witness unless those Parties or witnesses make themselves available for questioning.
-The Hearing Officer may not draw an inference about the determination regarding responsibility based solely on a Party's or witness's absence from the hearing or refusal to answer questions.
+Hearsay may be considered, but will only be given the weight appropriate under all of the circumstances, with due consideration given to the importance of credibility assessment.
+Absent extenuating circumstances, the Hearing Officer will not rely on prior statements made by the Parties or witnesses during the investigation whose credibility is central to the determination unless those Parties or witnesses make themselves available for examination by the Hearing Officer.